DaveWoodCom/XCGLogger/README.md

 log.severe("A severe error occurred, we are likely about to crash now")
 ```

 The different methods set the log level of the message.
-XCGLogger will only print messages that >= its current log level setting.
+XCGLogger will only print messages with a log level that is >= its current log level setting.

 ###Advanced Use